Chart Color Schemes

 Coombabah is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Coombabah's population, as of November 2025, is approximately 10,819.
-This figure represents a growth of 521 people since the 2021 Census, which recorded a population of 10,298.
-The increase is inferred from the estimated resident population of 10,773 in June 2024 and an additional two validated new addresses post-census.
-This results in a population density ratio of 931 persons per square kilometer, comparable to averages observed across other areas assessed by AreaSearch.
-Coombabah's growth rate of 5.1% since the census is within 1.4 percentage points of the SA3 area's growth rate of 6.5%, indicating competitive growth dynamics.
-Overseas migration contributed approximately 70.1% of overall population gains in recent periods, driving primary growth in the area.
+Coombabah's population, as of February 2026, is around 10,819.
+This reflects an increase since the 2021 Census, which reported a population of 10,298 people.
+The growth, inferred from ABS data, shows an increase of 521 people (5.1%) between June 2024 and February 2026, including 3 validated new addresses since the Census date.
+This results in a population density ratio of 931 persons per square kilometer.
+Coombabah's growth rate of 5.1% since the census is within 1.4 percentage points of the SA3 area's growth rate of 6.5%.
+The primary driver for this growth was overseas migration, contributing approximately 70.1% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort, released in 2023 using a base year of 2022.
-Looking ahead, Coombabah is expected to experience population growth just below the median rate of locations outside capital cities.
-By 2041, based on the latest annual ERP population numbers, the area's population is projected to increase by approximately 830 persons, reflecting a total increase of 7.2% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for SA2 areas.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023, based on 2021 data, are adopted.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections released in 2023, based on 2022 data, for each age cohort.
+Future population dynamics anticipate an increase just below the median of locations outside capital cities by 2041, with Coombabah expected to grow by 830 persons, reflecting a total increase of 7.2% over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population